taemincode/taemincode.github.io/_posts/2025-08-04-welcome-to-my-blog.md

 categories: general
 ---

-Welcome to my blog!
-This is my first blog post.
-I'll be sharing my thoughts, experiences, and projects here.
+Hello world!
+This is first blog post.
+I've been thinking about writing blogs for months now, and I'm glad to finally start my blogging journey 😄

 ## What to Expect

 - Updates about my software development journey
 - Project showcases
-- Technical tutorials and tips
 - Personal experiences and learnings

 Stay tuned for more content!